Charles Sobhraj: Personal life

 In 2010, he married his Indian-Nepali interpreter, Nihita Biswas, in prison.
 The daughter of his lawyer, she was 20 years old and 44 years his junior.
 One of the prison staff told Paris Match in 2021: "It's a legend; there is no proof of their union".
 She told the media that his gaze and his eyes were mesmerizing and that his French charm had done everything.
 In 2017, she donated blood to save him during an open-heart operation.

 Portrayal

 Sobhraj has been the subject of three non-fiction books, Serpentine (1979) by Thomas Thompson, The Life and Crimes of Charles Sobhraj (1980) by Richard Neville and Julie Clarke, and the section titled "The Bikini Murders" by Noel Barber in the Reader's Digest collection Great Cases of Interpol (1982).
 Neville and Clarke's book was the basis for a 1989 made-for-TV film, Shadow of the Cobra.

 The 2015 Hindi film Main Aur Charles, directed by Prawaal Raman and Cyznoure Network, is reportedly based on Charles Sobhraj's escape from Tihar Jail in New Delhi.
 The film was initially produced by Pooja Bhatt, but due to disagreements during the shoot, Bhatt left the film.

 An eight-part BBC-commissioned miniseries called The Serpent was broadcast in the UK in January 2021, starring Tahar Rahim as Sobhraj, before being streamed on Netflix in April 2021.

+Netflix released Black Warrant based on a book by the same name in January 2025 where Sidhant Gupta played the role of Charles Sobhraj.

+A parody film titled Inspector Zende based on Sobhraj and starring Manoj Bajpai and Jim Sarbh was released on Netflix on 5th September 2025.